 FAMILY STORIES LIVE WITH PRINTS

 I remember when a few years ago I was visiting my family home with my daughter.
 We don’t go there as often as I would like to, so every visit is very special.
-Suzie was playing in my old room, looking through some of my old stuff that is still there, hidden deep in the drawers and she found a few pictures of me when I was her age.
-She got very excited; one thing led to another, and my mom brought the family albums.
-So there we are, sitting on the couch in my parent’s living room going through the family albums, I listen to how my mom tells my daughter a story about each picture, and the smell of the albums brings me back to my childhood.
-The texture of the glassine paper between pages takes me back to what I have experience as a child.
-The bent corners, the old faded colors on the pictures.
+Suzie was playing in my old room, looking through some of my old stuff that is still there, hidden deep in the drawers and among my old school notebooks, she found a few pictures of me when I was her age.
+She got very excited; one thing led to another, and my mom brought the big green box of photographs.
+So there we are, sitting on the floor of my parent’s living room going through the family pictures, I listen to how my mom tells my daughter a story about each picture, and the smell of paper brings me back to the moments when I was looking at the images myself so many years ago.
+The texture of the paper takes me back to what I have experience as a child.
+The bent corners and the old faded colours.
 It was an amazing moment.
-Now, can you image the same feeling of genuine connection happening if my daughter was swiping her finger on an IPad?
-Never.
+Now imagine how would that feel if my mum would bring an IPad instead.

-But you know what is?
+But you know what is exiting?
 A beautiful custom framed 30×40 wall portrait hanging above your fireplace that you are going to see every day.
 A gorgeous handmade heirloom photo artbook that is a reminder of the love you have for your family.
-An album that you can go through when you want to stop for a moment, when everything in your life is getting crazy and remind yourself that all the work is worth it because you are doing it for your family.
-An album that will stay in your family for generations.
+A big piece of artwork that grounds you in what is important when things get hard.
+An album that you can go through when you want to stop for a moment when everything in your life is getting crazy.
+And remind yourself that all the work is worth it because you are doing it for your family.
+An album that will stay in your family for generations and that your kids will fight for in 50 years from now.

 There is something magical about a framed print hanging on the wall.
 It allows you to stop and wonder, and appreciate what you have.
 Plus it has long been acknowledged that family photos displayed in a home help boost a child sense of identity and create a sense of belonging.
 Each time they walk by a family photograph, which is countless times a day, a message is sent: You, my dear child are important.
 You matter.
 You have a special place in this world.
 You are a part of this thing called family, and we love you.